Kind Shock LEV Integra Review

 Our Analysis and Test Results

 KS makes dropper posts, and aside from a couple of handlebars and stems, that is pretty much their forte.
-They've been in the game for quite a while, and they make a broad range of droppers with various lengths of travel, weights and routing options for virtually every type of rider.
+They've been in the game for quite a while, and they make a broad range of droppers with various lengths of travel, weights, and routing options for virtually every type of rider.
 As mentioned above, our test post came OEM on one of our tester's bikes.
-Within a week of owning the new bike a small part in the actuation mechanism broke off, and entire post was promptly replaced by warranty.
-The replacement post was installed days later, and the KS LEV Integra has operated trouble free for over a full season.
+Within a week of owning the new bike, a small part of the actuation mechanism broke off, and the entire post was promptly replaced by warranty.
+The replacement post was installed days later, and the KS LEV Integra has operated trouble-free for over a full season.

 Smoothness and Functionality

 When mounted alongside the other dropper posts on our side-by-side test apparatus, we were impressed by the smoothness of the KS post in its extension.
-In fact, it tied the Thomson Elite Covert and the Crank Brothers Highline for smoothest during extension.
-We also found that it was among the easiest to compress, ranking third easiest in compression force after the 9point8 Fall Line and the Fox Transfer.
-Performance Our LEV Integra ran buttery smooth through its travel at all times with no sticking or inconsistent movements.
+We found that it was among the easiest to compress, right up there with the 9point8 Fall Line, Fox Transfer Performance, and the Bike Yoke Revive.
+Our LEV Integra ran buttery smooth through its travel at all times with no sticking or inconsistent movements.